-Practical and Useful Facts about Scented Essential Oils and Aromatherapy
+Practical and Historical Facts about Using Scented Essential Oils and Aromatherapy

 Historical and Practical Facts about Essential Oils and Aromatherapy

 It is important to know the historical and practical facts about aromatherapy or the practice of using essential oils for cosmetic and medicinal purposes - aromatherapy.
 Aromatherapy is defined as the use of essential oils to effectively cleanse, protect, heal and revitalize the body and spirit.
 When used correctly, essential oils are helpful both therapeutically and for pleasure.
 When used incorrectly, very unpleasant affects, sickness and even death, can be the result.

 It is a well known fact that the use of essential scented oils in healing, as perfumes and in rituals can be traced back thousands of years.
 The essential oils have been described in scrolls dating from 1500 B.C.
 The ancient Greeks and Romans believed the essential oils were delivered by the gods and they respected the medicinal value they felt were derived from their use.

 The revered ancient Indian herbal and healing texts, the Ayruvedas, were writings that included the use of essential oils for healing, balance, purification and overall holistic health.
 Much of the text of the Ayruvedas particularly favored using the essential oils derived from the native plants that produce the essential oils of sandalwood, rose, and jasmine.
 Because of the belief that the sense of smell is linked to the sixth sense, this may have inspired the proliferation of the use of aromatherapy in the early Indian culture and may have given a patient a heightened receptiveness to using aromas as a form of medicine.